onstottj/sample-products-list/README.md

 5. If products don't load shortly, you may need a CORS bypass extension.
 "Moesif Origin & CORS Changer" for Chrome works well (you just have to install it and click the icon to enable it).

+To execute the unit tests, run `npm test`.

 Features
 --------